dayonoliveira/Statistic/descriptions.md

 - `set: list`: This is where the dataset goes.
 Unlike the previous function, this one does not receive data from the class table.
 - `printData: bool` (optional): This is responsible for dictating whether or not the function will print the results.
 By default it is set to `False`.

+### Return:

+- `resultVector: list`: Returns a list with the results of all possible calculations from the library.
+- `print`: There is also the possibility to print the results after all calculations.

 Discrete dataset example:

 <img alt="Discrete dataset" src="img/conjunto-de-dados-discreto.png">